pollen-robotics/reachy2-docs/content/docs/getting-started/dashboard.md

 ## 1. Find Reachy 2's IP address

-After you connected the robot to the network, it should have an IP address.
-You can find it on the LCD screen if you haven't unplugged it yet.

-In case the screen does not display the IP address, follow the instructions of [Find Reachy 2's IP]({{< ref "help/system/find-my-ip" >}}).
+The LCD screen connected in Reachy's back should be diplaying its IP address.

+{{< img-center "images/vr/getting-started/lcd-display.png" 400x "" >}}

+If the LCD screen is not working or is unplugged, check out the page [Find my IP section]({{< ref "help/system/find-my-ip" >}}) to learn other ways to get the IP address.

 > Note the LCD screen will not work if you plug it after having turned on the computer.